DSpace-Labs/DSpace-Docker-Images/PITCHME.md

 - What is a *Docker image* and what images have been published for DSpace
 - How to install Docker
 - How to launch DSpace 6 and DSpace 7 using Docker
-- How Docker images could be used by repository managers to participate in DSpace development and testing
+- How to participate in DSpace testing using Docker

 +++

 ### Target Audience

-- Repository Managers who have want to be able to preview new DSpace functionality
+- Repository Managers who want to preview new DSpace functionality
 - Repository Managers who want to become more involved in DSpace development
-- Potential DSpace contributors who want to learn how they can get started with teh project
+- Potential DSpace contributors who want to learn how they can get started with the project

 ---
 ### Background